ibrashov/UneBil/README.md

 npm start
 ```

-Without an AI API key, the backend returns deterministic mock facts so the app can be tested locally.
+Without an AI API key, the backend returns `503` and the app shows an error.
+It never
+saves a placeholder as a learning fact.
+For an isolated backend test only, mock
+responses can be enabled explicitly with `ALLOW_MOCK_FACTS=true`; the Flutter app
+still rejects responses marked as `source: mock`.

 To use Cerebras AI generation, create `backend/.env` based on `backend/.env.example`: